 Manufacturer: Sciolari, Milan and Rome, Italy.

-Other versions: Made in many variations: more or less lamps, on a chain, completely in brass, and so on.
+Other versions: Made in many variations: more or less lamps, on a chain, completely made in brass, and so on.
 Also made as wall lamps and a floor lamp.
 Made with different glass parts and also made in square, cubic versions.

 Angelo Gaetano Sciolari